sethsuk/Franklin-Benchmark/README.md

 * **Real-Time Leaderboards**: Scores are recorded via secure API calls, and leaderboards refresh automatically after each submission.
 * **Responsive UI**: Styled with Montserrat font, soft color palette, and consistent component design for a seamless user experience.

+## Deployment Overview

+Franklin Benchmark has been deployed to AWS using a modern cloud infrastructure:

+- **Frontend**: React application hosted on S3 as a static website
+- **Backend**: Express.js API running in a Docker container on EC2
+- **Database**: PostgreSQL on AWS RDS for persistent data storage
+- **Registry**: Docker images managed through AWS ECR

+The deployment is fully automated with shell scripts for building, pushing, and deploying updates.
+Infrastructure is managed through AWS services, allowing for scalable and reliable hosting.
+For detailed deployment instructions, refer to the Deployment Guide section.

+**Infrastructure:**
+- AWS EC2 (compute)
+- AWS RDS (database)
+- AWS S3 (static hosting)
+- AWS ECR (container registry)

 ## Getting Started

 These instructions will help you clone, install dependencies, and run Franklin Benchmark locally.